Tombow1/Gem5_randomize/README.md

 ### Overview

 This patch introduces the feature of randomization of CPU execution order.
 It is designed to introduce non-determinism into the execution order of instructions at the CPU level, offering a more varied simulation environment.
 This capability is especially beneficial for exploring the performance implications of instruction execution variability and for enhancing the robustness of systems against timing-based security attacks.
+When CPU randomization is enabled, the patched gem5 simulator will randomize the order of ready-to-execute instructions in the instruction queue at the execute stage of the O3 CPU.
+Without this patch, the original simulator executes ready instructions in FIFO order.
+When ruby randomization is enabled, the patched simulator will randomly add extra cycles of latency to cache events between L1 cache and L2 cache.
+Currently, the chance of having a one-cycle increase is 50%.

 ### Build Instructions